-Based on the assessments completed during the years ended December 31, 2020, and 2019, the Company recognized property, plant and equipment impairment charges from continuing operations of \$64.1 million and \$7.9 million, respectively, primarily related to facility consolidations, as well as other capacity and strategic reduction restructuring initiatives.
-There were no finite-lived intangible asset impairment charges recorded during the years ended December 31, 2020 and 2019.
+Based on the assessments completed during the years ended December 31, 2021, and 2020, the Company recognized property, plant and equipment impairment charges from continuing operations of \$2.8 million and \$64.1 million, respectively, primarily related to facility consolidations, as well as other capacity reduction and strategic divestiture activities.
+There were no finite-lived intangible asset impairment charges recorded during the years ended December 31, 2021 and 2020.